mflowgen/mflowgen/docs/ug-stash.rst

     % mflowgen stash drop --hash 4d1c23
     Dropped step "synopsys-dc-synthesis" with hash "4d1c23"

-As a final note, be aware that some steps *cannot* be shared if they contain hardcoded paths, which may break when executed from another location.
-Ideally, steps should be designed to be as portable as possible, but this is not always feasible.
+As a final note, be aware that some nodes *cannot* be shared if they contain hardcoded paths, which may break when executed from another location.
+Ideally, nodes should be designed to be as portable as possible, but this is not always feasible.